MarcelloCV/Full-stack_web_dev_template/README.md

 - Web sockets for live stream using UDP to maintain continuous connection without unnecessary TCP handshaking
 - Provides essential components leveraging Bootstrap CSS styling
 - Make a succinct documentation about the template
-- Add comments for some insightful cheat-sheets and idioms within the template for right-on-the-field or observative learning
+- Add comments for some insightful cheat-sheets and idioms within the template for hands-on or observative learning